Income Needed to Buy in Denver

 Rent vs Buy in Denver

 Is it better to rent or buy in Denver?
-With a calculated monthly payment of ~$4,060, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Colorado inflation.
+With a calculated monthly payment of ~$3,324, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Colorado inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Denver wrong because they underestimate taxes.
-Our Denver Mortgage Calculator uses the specific Colorado property tax rate of 0.5%, which adds roughly $242/mo to your real payment.
+Our Denver Mortgage Calculator uses the specific Colorado property tax rate of 0.5%, which saves roughly $290/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)